 Without immutability, I would have gone the same direction as commons-email.
 My

-MIME class would grow in size and sooner or later would become
+MIME class would grow in size and sooner or later would become as big as

 Without immutability, I wouldn't have had that motivator and I would have done what Apache developers did with commons-email—bloat the class and turn it into an unmaintainable monster.